 HutchCC has in place five outcomes that oversee not only the general education courses but also the entire curriculum.
-All HutchCC courses are connected to at least one Institution Wide Outcome.
-Rubrics were developed to assist with consistency of measuring each of these outcomes.
+All HutchCC courses are connected to at least one institution-wide outcome.
+Rubrics were developed to assist with the consistency of measuring each of these outcomes.

 The five HutchCC Institution Wide Outcomes are as follows:

 Each academic program at Hutchinson Community College has Program Outcomes.
-These are based upon direction of the field, guidance from advisory boards, and research in order to provide structure that best prepares students to succeed after graduation.
-The program outcomes appear on the syllabi for the discipline's courses, and each of course has been mapped to the program outcomes to illustrate where the introduction, reinforcement, and mastery of the program outcomes occurs.
+These are based on the direction of the field, guidance from advisory boards, and research in order to provide a structure that best prepares students to succeed after graduation.
+The program outcomes appear on the syllabi for the discipline's courses, and each course has been mapped to the program outcomes to illustrate where the introduction, reinforcement, and mastery of the program outcomes occur.
 While they are assessed every academic year through the Program Outcomes Assessment Report, program outcomes are carefully evaluated during program reviews to make sure they are still applicable.

 Faculty report their course outcome assessment data each semester.
 They then use this data to improve the techniques to teach their course outcomes.
 This data is also utilized during Program Reviews.